Create the perfect toggle switch with pure HTML / CSS, no JavaScript necessary

 </label>

-• the outer <div> element is used to wrap the <input> element and <label> element — it’s nicer to have all of the toggle switch in a dedicated container
+<div>element is used to wrap the<input>element and<label>element — it’s nicer to have all of the toggle switch in a dedicated container - the

-• the <input> element needs to have the id attribute to make the toggle switch work
+<input>element needs to have theidattribute to make the toggle switch work - the

-• the <label> element needs to have the for attribute to make the toggle switch work
+<label>element needs to have theforattribute to make the toggle switch work - the

-• the id attribute and the for attribute both need to have the same value, this “connects” the <input> element to the <label> element
+idattribute and theforattribute both need to have the same value, this “connects” the<input>element to the<label>element - the

-• two <span> elements are needed, as there will be two texts to toggle between
+<span>elements are needed, as there will be two texts to toggle between - clicking on the

-• clicking on the <label> element generally enables a bigger hit area, in our case the size of this hit area depends on the length of the text within the <span>(s)
+<label>element generally enables a bigger hit area, in our case the size of this hit area depends on the length of the text within the<span>(s)

 The CSS